1. Where do I get an ID card, and what are Personnel Customer Service hours? Personal ID Cards and Passes

 The 88th Security Forces Squadron Pass & Registration section, located in Bldg 286, Area A at 4185 Logistics Avenue issues ID cards and passes for authorized contractor personnel.
-(Take Interstate 675 to exit 17, turn right just prior to entering Gate 15A).
+(From the South: Take Interstate 675 North to exit 17, turn right just prior to entering Gate 15A.
+From the North: Take Interstate 675 South to exit 17, turn right onto North Fairfield, then right onto Colonel Glenn, then make a right for the entrance ramp for Route 844, make another right just prior to entering Gate 15A.).
 Pass & Registration is open 7 a.m. to 4:30 p.m., Monday - Friday; closed weekends and Holidays.
 Direct any questions to (937) 257-6506.

-Military members and civilian employees who require DoD Common Access Card (CAC) Identification must visit the 88th Force Support Squadron Customer Support Center at Bldg 2, Area A. DOD Identification cards for military retirees and military dependents are also issued at Bldg 2 in Area A. Enter gate 1A at State Route 444 in Fairborn, OH and proceed to the first traffic light and make a left.
-Follow the street to a T intersection and make a right.
-Turn right at the next stop light.
-The Military Personnel Section is in the second building on the left and is located at 2000 Allbrook Dr.
+Military members and civilian employees who require DoD Common Access Card (CAC) Identification must visit the 88th Force Support Squadron Customer Support Center at Bldg 2, Area A. DOD Identification cards for military retirees and military dependents are also issued at Bldg 2 in Area A. Enter gate 1A at State Route 444 in Fairborn, OH and proceed straight through the traffic light.
+The Military Personnel Section is in the first building on the right and is located at 2000 Allbrook Dr.

 Granting Base Access to Caregivers